MishraShikhar/OCVS/OCVS/ExtendApptoOCI.md

     ![](./images/Lab400/400_33.png " ")

     Add the first rule, as shown in the screenshot below.
+The source CIDR is the CIDR range of your public subnet.
 Once you click on **Add**, you will see a rule in the list.

     ![](./images/Lab400/400_34.png " ")
     ![](./images/Lab400/400_35.png " ")

 Your Load Balancer is now working on top of your application.
+You can use the public IP to access the Apache2's default homepage for Ubuntu.
+You can access the oscommcerce application by typing the <public IP>/catalog URL.

 ### Use Case 2: Create a File Storage Network accessible inside the SDDC and in OCI